RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 * `com.redpillanalytics.checkmate.obi`: This is the Checkmate for OBI plugin.
 * `maven-publish`: a Core Gradle plugin that enables publishing to Maven repositories.
 Checkmate for OBI uses Maven Publish to publish distributions of OBI content.

-This is the only configuration required to get a basic Checkmate for OBI skeleton working: a Gradle [project with several callable tasks](https://docs.gradle.org/3.5/userguide/tutorial_using_tasks.html#sec:projects_and_tasks).
+When the Checkmate for OBI plugin applied, we get the core functionality applied: a Gradle [project with several callable tasks](https://docs.gradle.org/3.5/userguide/tutorial_using_tasks.html#sec:projects_and_tasks).
 We can use the [Gradle Wrapper](https://docs.gradle.org/3.5/userguide/gradle_wrapper.html) checked in to this repository to see all the tasks associated with the project directory, specified with the `-p` option, and the `tasks` command:

 ```gradle
 ./gradlew -p obi/sample-12c tasks
 ```

-The first time any command is executed, Gradle will pull down any library dependencies used by Checkmate for OBI from the central Maven repository called [Bintray jCenter](https://bintray.com/bintray/jcenter), including the Gradle distribution itself.
+The first time a command is executed, Gradle will pull down any library dependencies used by Checkmate for OBI from the central Maven repository called [Bintray jCenter](https://bintray.com/bintray/jcenter), including the Gradle distribution itself.

 The Checkmate for OBI enables the following Task groups:
 * **Analytics**: Tasks associated with loading data generated from Checkmate builds to downstream data platforms.
-Will be configured later.
+We won't be looking at the Analytics functionality in this Quickstart.
 * **Distribution**: Managing the creation and deletion of different types of OBIEE distribution types.
 * **Export**: Tasks that facilitate exporting content from an OBIEE instance into the build location or into source control.
 * **Import**: Tasks that facilitate importing content into an OBIEE instance, usually using artifacts built in the build location, or downloaded from Maven.
 * **SCM**: Tasks for integrating with Source Control Management, specifically [Git](https://git-scm.com).
 * **Services**: Just the one `metadataReload` task, which executes *Reload Files and Metadata* in OBIEE.
 * **Testing**: Tasks for Regression Testing OBIEE.
-We haven't configured any Test Groups yet, so the existing tasks are shell tasks for when we configure this later on.
+We describe this in detail later on.

 The Maven Publish plugin enables the following Task groups:
 * **Publishing**: Publishing content to Maven repositories.